-The grantee chooses subrecipients to undertake certain eligible CDBG activities.
-Subrecipient means a public or private nonprofit agency, authority, organization, or for-profit entity authorized under 24 C.F.R. §570.201 (o), receiving CDBG funds from the recipient or another subrecipient to undertake activities eligible for such assistance.
+Subrecipients are chosen by the grantee to undertake certain eligible CDBG activities.
+Subrecipient means a public or private nonprofit agency, authority, or organization, or a for-profit entity authorized under 24 C.F.R. §570.201(o), receiving CDBG funds from the recipient or another subrecipient to undertake activities eligible for such assistance.
 Subrecipients may include public and private organizations, agencies, including nonprofit and for-profit subrecipients, as applicable for the program established in the Action Plan.
 For-profits may only be included as subrecipients when assisting with economic development and micro-enterprise activities, unless otherwise waived by HUD.
 Subrecipients will meet the selection criteria outlined in the Action Plan and/or program guidelines and will: CDBG-DR Severe Flood, landslide and Hurricane Fiona Allocation Action Plan and/or program guidelines and will:

-- Carry out specified program on behalf of PRDOH - Comply with all Federal statutes, regulations, and program requirements - Comply with all terms and conditions of the subrecipient agreement - Meet all established performance goals
+• Carry out specified program on behalf of PRDOH

+• Comply with all Federal statutes, regulations, and program requirements

+- Comply with all terms and conditions of the subrecipient agreement - Meet all established performance goals

 PRDOH is the responsible entity for subrecipient compliance and performance and Environmental Review under 24 C.F.R. § Part 58.
 Agreements with subrecipients will comply with 24 C.F.R. § 570.503.
-Therefore, Subrecipients who fail to meet any of the criteria outlined above, or as specified in their SRA, may have their ability to carry out program activities rescinded, in which case, activities would be managed by PRDOH or its Subrecipient, or funds redistributed in accordance with the Action Plan.
+Therefore, Subrecipients who fail to meet any of the criteria outlined above, or as specified in their Subrecipient Agreement (SRA), may have their ability to carry out program activities rescinded, in which case, activities would be managed by PRDOH or its Subrecipient, or funds redistributed in accordance with the Action Plan.